eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

 }
 ```

-The result of the function has to be an JavaScript object in [Ditto Protocol](protocol-overview.html), that's where the helper
+The result of the function has to be an JavaScript object in [Ditto Protocol](protocol-overview.html) or an array of
-method `Ditto.buildDittoProtocolMsg` can help: it explicitly defines which parameters are required for the Ditto Protocol
+such JavaScript objects.
+That's where the helper method `Ditto.buildDittoProtocolMsg` is useful: it explicitly
-message.
+defines which parameters are required for the Ditto Protocol message.

 ### Mapping outgoing messages